 Moreover, the blade is the main difference between a coping saw and a fret saw.
 Coping saws have thicker blades that can be removed and replaced as needed.

 Fret saws have thinner blades that are not removable.
-Choose the right tool for the job by considering the material you’ll be cutting and the type of cuts you need to make.
+Choose the right tool for the job by considering the material you’ll be cutting and the types of cuts you need to make.

 Pros and Cons of Coping Saws vs Fret Saws